vescoyez/vue-cheatsheet/README.md

 ### Methods

-In the JS methods are defined in the `methods` object
+In the JS methods are defined in the `methods` object.

 ```javascript
 new Vue({